What is a Chalazion?

-Chalazions may be the result of styes that have mostly healed, and are no longer infected.
-A chalazion is nothing more than a benign cysts growing out of one of the meibomian glands in the eye lid, which are responsible for producing the oily substance that lubricates the eyes.
+Chalazion may be the result of styes that have mostly healed, and are no longer infected.
+A chalazion is nothing more than a benign cyst growing out of one of the meibomian glands in the eyelid, which are responsible for producing the oily substance that lubricates the eyes.

 The word comes from the Greek khalazion meaning "small hailstone".

 Even though there is no real risk posed by a chalazion, it may cause the eyelid to appear red and swollen.
 The inside of the small nodule is filled with pus and oily secretions produced by the meibomian glands.
 When the opening of the gland becomes blocked, the fluids can back up, swell, and even become infected.
 This is called a stye.
 Once the infection is gone, but the build-up remains, it is then referred to as a chalazion.

 For most people, a chalazion with eventually drain and subside on its own so will need not treatment or intervention.
 Should a Chalazion persist, seeking treatment from a professional eye care practitioner is recommended.

 To help the draining process along, apply a warm, damp cloth and massage the eyelid very gently.
 The goal isn't to pop the chalazion, but to loosen it enough so that it can drain slowly on its own.